 Dr. Natalie Meiri will examine you and come up with a treatment plan to get you better.
 Through regular visits, you can get pain relief and improve your back health with chiropractic manipulative treatments without surgery.

 “Softer” approaches involving “no rotation” chiropractic manipulative treatments such as flexion-distraction, blocking, and prone (patient face down) drop-table adjusting are available.
 Meiri Chiropractic’s technique is to manipulate at sites other than the herniation.
 Our other therapies, such as soft tissue techniques, therapeutic exercise, electric muscle stimulation, ice/ heat therapies and homeopathic consultations, may also provide some relief for your pain.

-Call our office which serves North Palm Beach, Jupiter, Palm Beach Gardens and West Palm Beach.
+Call our office which serves West Palm Beach, Jupiter, Palm Beach Gardens and North Palm Beach.
 Ask about your neck or back pain due to a herniated disc and chiropractic care at 561-253-8984.